Fast, easy and free

 Sur le même site triangulaire que l'église se trouve le Kirk Hall, érigé en 1829 comme école protestante, puis comme institution scolaire florissante pendant de nombreuses années; et la magnifique Manse, érigée en 1837, qui a été la résidence des pasteurs jusqu'en mai 2017.

-Le buisson ardent est un événement important dans la Bible.
+Le buisson ardent est un événement important de la Bible.
 Il décrit la rencontre de Moïse avec un buisson en feu qui n'était pas consumé par les flammes.
-Dans Exode 3:14, l'expression « Je suis celui qui suis » est la réponse de Dieu à la question de Moïse sur son nom lorsque Moïse rencontre Dieu dans le buisson ardent.
+Dans Exode 3:14, l'expression « Je suis celui qui suis » est la réponse de Dieu à la question de Moïse sur son nom.
 Cette déclaration révèle la nature auto-existante, éternelle et absolue de Dieu.
-Elle signifie que Dieu est la source de tout être et celui qui existe nécessairement.
+Elle signifie que Dieu est la source de tout être.

 George Henry, 1765-1784